Mesothelioma diagnosis

 Talc pleurodesis

 After draining fluid or taking a biopsy, the doctor may put a sterile, medical grade talcum powder (talc) between the layers of the pleura.
 This helps prevent the fluid coming back.
 This is called talc pleurodesis.
+They put the talc through the tube in your chest and into the pleural space.
+This helps stick the 2 linings together, to help stop the fluid building up again.

 Tests on the lymph nodes around the lungs

-You may have tests on the lymph nodes around the lungs.
-This is not common, but may happen if:
+Sometimes you may have tests on the lymph nodes around the lungs to check for mesothelioma cells.
+This test is not common, but may happen if you were having tests for lung cancer before mesothelioma was diagnosed.

 Tests for peritoneal mesothelioma